Blog · Analysis · Last reviewed June 23, 2026

 This creates a governance problem that ordinary product regulation struggles to name.
 A general-purpose model may be released by one company, customized by another, embedded by a third, and encountered by a user inside a system that looks like a bank form, school portal, help desk, or phone interface.
 The model's builder is upstream, but its effects are downstream and distributed.

 The European Union's AI Act tries to answer that upstream problem by creating obligations for providers of general-purpose AI models, or GPAI models.
+Under the Act, a GPAI model is not simply a popular chatbot.
+It is a model with significant generality that can competently perform a wide range of distinct tasks and be integrated into many downstream systems or applications.
 The Commission says these obligations entered into application on August 2, 2025.
 All GPAI providers face documentation, copyright-policy, and training-content-summary duties.
 Providers of GPAI models with systemic risk face additional duties around notification, risk assessment, mitigation, incident reporting, and cybersecurity.

 The General-Purpose AI Code of Practice, published in July 2025, sits inside that architecture.
 It is voluntary, but not decorative.
-The Commission and Member States have treated it as an adequate voluntary tool for providers to demonstrate compliance.
+The Commission and the AI Board have assessed it as an adequate voluntary tool for providers to demonstrate compliance.
 Signatories get a clearer path; non-signatories must show compliance by other means.

 That is why the code matters.
 It marks a shift from asking whether a model is impressive to asking what public obligations attach to the act of building a model other institutions will depend on.